 Develop your Team

-Utilize this time as an opportunity to address professional development in your team.
-Many classes and certificates are available online.
+Utilize change as an opportunity to encourage additional professional development in your team.
 Speak with each employee and together decide what classes might be helpful or of interest to help them.
 Consider exploring work optimization skills to better manage the work-from-home experience.